mccormickal/BellaBeat-Case-Study/views/views_documentation.md

 **Usage:**
 This view can be used to:
 1. **Peak Hour Analysis**: Identify the hours during which users are most active, aiding in scheduling notifications, product suggestions, or fitness challenges.
-2. **Marketing Optimization**: Optimize marketing campaigns by targeting users during their peak activity times.
+2. **Marketing Strategy**: Optimize marketing campaigns by targeting users during their peak activity times.
-3. **Product Usage Trends**: Understand when users are most likely to use  the device or engage with fitness-related features, helping improve product design or features.
+3. **Product Usage Trends**: Understand when users are most likely to use their device or engage with fitness-related features, helping improve product design or features.

 --